xpzoe/delivery-fee-calculator/README.md

 4. Click Execute.
 # Test #
 A pytest script is provided to test examples without opening any http.
-Type the following in the directory.
+Type the following under /test.
 ```
 pytest -v
 ```